 What are the key statistics about stomach cancer?

 Stomach cancer mostly affects older people.
-The average age of people when they are diagnosed is 70.
-Almost two thirds of people with stomach cancer are 65 or older.
-The average risk that a person will develop stomach cancer in their lifetime is about 1 in 116.
-This risk is slightly higher in men than in women, and can also be affected by a number of other factors.
+The average age of people when they are diagnosed is 69.
+About 6 of every 10 people diagnosed with stomach cancer each year are 65 or older.
+The average risk that a person will develop stomach cancer in their lifetime is about 1 in 111.
+This risk is higher in men than in women, and can also be affected by a number of other factors.

 Stomach cancer is much more common in other parts of the world, particularly in less developed countries.
 It is a leading cause of cancer-related deaths in the world.